-Line- and Copyediting
+Line Editing and Copyediting

-Editing services include:
+All editing services include:

-A style sheet outlining your preferred editorial choices
+A style sheet outlining your preferred editorial choices (copyedit only).

-Clear communication throughout the process
+Clear communication throughout the process.

 Coaching sessions can be held on Google Meet or by phone, depending upon your preference.